Trainer Paths

 Rapid Switching

-When you reach level 9, your Pokémon can choose to take a single action or move on the turn they are switched.
+When you reach level 15, your Pokémon can choose to take a single action or move on the turn they are switched (not both).
 They still cannot use a bonus action or a reaction on that turn.

 Additionally, your battle dice become a d10.